nobu-g/cohesion-tools/README.md

 from rhoknp import Document
-from rhoknp.cohesion import ExophoraReferentType from cohesion_tools.evaluation import CohesionScorer, CohesionScore
+from rhoknp.cohesion import ExophoraReferentType from cohesion_tools.evaluation import CohesionEvaluator, CohesionScore

 documents: List[Document] = [Document.from_knp(path.read_text()) for path in Path("your/dataset").glob("*.knp")]
 predicted_documents = your_model(documents)

-scorer = CohesionScorer(
+scorer = CohesionEvaluator(
     exophora_referent_types=[ExophoraReferentType(t) for t in ("著者", "読者", "不特定:人", "不特定:物")],
     pas_cases=["ガ", "ヲ", "ニ"],
 )